luirapozo/script-go/README.md

 Done with the objective of getting familiar with the github.com/bitfield/script library for creating scrips in golang.

-The program will create .txt file that writes "Hello World!" as many time as it has bee executed before.
+The program will create a file that writes "Hello World!" as many times as it has been run before.